Olivia Clark: Leicester City

 After six months at Twente, Clark signed for WSL club Leicester City on 24 January 2025.
 This was due to her not getting regular playing time at Twente.

 International career

 Despite being born in England, Clark was eligible to play for Wales through her maternal grandfather.
 She entered Wales Under-17s trials and the coaches invited her to train with the senior side due to being impressed with her abilities.
 Clark made her senior international debut for Wales in 2021 against the Scotland women's national football team.
 In 2025, she was selected as a part of Wales' UEFA Women's Euro 2025 squad.
 This was after she was Wales' goalkeeper for their play off victory against the Republic of Ireland women's national football team.
-Clark has 30 caps for Cymru.
+Clark played in two of the three matches which Wales played at Euro 2025.
+Clark has 30 caps for Wales.